apache/parquet-format/LogicalTypes.md

 required).
 A self-reference is when `uri` is not set.
 A file containing self-references can be renamed or relocated as a single unit.

+The bytes referenced by a self-reference are compressed with the `CompressionCodec` of the inline column chunk's `ColumnMetaData`.
+This does not apply to external references.

 Parquet files containing self-references must not use Parquet modular encryption.
 Self-referenced byte ranges are not Parquet encryption modules and therefore cannot be encrypted or authenticated independently.
 Encryption of external files referenced